Arbuzov/compose-web-manager/README.md

 ## Docker compose management backend

 This is a simple backend for managing docker-compose files.
-It is written in Python using the Flask framework.
+It is written in Python using the Flask framework

+Can be used to manage offline docker instances